 There’s new creatures, new alien species and new Imperial soldiers (not to mention new retconning, yet again, of the mythology).
 While the animation looks light-years better than the first few episodes of The Clone Wars (with the exception of Wookies, who don’t have appealing character models in HD), it definitely feels like a been-there, done-that mentality, not offering anything new.
 As a really big fan of the original trilogy (not so much the prequels), I fully admit I’m not the target demographic for this series.
 Needless to say, I really liked the storyline until the kid reveals to have Jedi powers.
 I was really hoping these characters would only fight the Empire, not return to the ancient religion to give us further adventures of the Padawans.

 A couple of the good guys are appealing, but I don’t know how much the overall series will hold my attention.
 Is this the Disneyfication of Star Wars?
 It very well could be, and I would hate that, but I’m willing to suffer through a few more episodes until I rush to that judgement.
-Is it too much to ask to have an animated series that doesn’t involve an annoying Jedi-in-training teenager?
+Is it too much to ask for this galaxy far, far away to have an animated series that doesn’t involve an annoying Jedi-in-training teenager?

 Strength: More animated Star Wars adventures!